 [Be sure to read: 30 Awesome Activities for Volunteering and College Scholarships]

-Here are leadership scholarships for student leaders and those that are active in their communities to check out and add to their scholarship lists:
+Here are leadership scholarships for student leaders and those who are active in their communities to check out and add to their scholarship lists:

 Provides $20,000 stipends to graduating college seniors to pursue public service anywhere in the world.
 The award allows recipients to engage in a meaningful public service activity for one year before proceeding on to graduate school or a career.